Original source quality

 Turn any Twitch clip into a shareable GIF — free, in your browser.

-Save a Twitch VOD's full chat replay as a text file.
+Export the full chat replay of any Twitch VOD as a timestamped text file.

 For personal use only.
 You are responsible for complying with Twitch's Terms of Service and applicable copyright law.
 This tool only accesses publicly available content and does not bypass any paywall or DRM.